canyacoin/canexchange-server/README.md

 	`name` of erc20 token
 	`symbol` of erc20 token
 	`tokenid` is image file name of erc20 token.
 Please refer front-end `assets/tokens` folder.
+	`status` is as follows :-

+		There are 3 statues for the tokens
+			1. STATUS `0` - Token is disabled
+			2. STATUS `1` - Token is enabled
+			3. STATUS `2` - Token is enabled but disabled for Metamask

 ## Database